maxx1128/Webdev-Study-Notes/softskills/beingProductive.md

 Get the tough stuff out of the way, so the stress doesn't build up over time as you procrastinate.
 Most people have higher energy in the morning for better tackling tough tasks too.

+This also holds true for work you want to do but worry about time for later.
+Making time for it in the start can do a lot in easing your mind about it throughout the day.

 ## Go Outside for a Few Minutes

 Walking around gets your blood flowing and stretches your muscles.
 Daylight also helps wake you up and reset your biological clock, lowering drowsiness.
 Best used around lunchtime before the afternoon slump.